DSprtn/GTFO_VR_Plugin/README.md

 	- 	IRL Crouching - Toggle, height tweak
 	-	Laser pointer - Toggle, color
 	-	Two handed aiming - Toggle, always on
-	- 	Snap turn amount
-	-	Smooth snap turning - Toggle, playspace recentering
+	- 	Snap turn - Amount, smooth turn, playspace recentering
 	-	Watch - Scale, color, number display for ammo
-	- 	Toggle for SteamVR check (so you can play the game without VR without removing anything!)
-	-	VR mod on/off switch (I recommend just using the SteamVR check)
+	- 	VR Mod loading - SteamVR running check, global toggle

 	They can be found in a config file which is created after starting the game at least once with the VR mod installed.
 It can be found under "GTFO\BepInEx\config\com.Spartan.GTFO_VR_Plugin.cfg"